Healthcare Project Manager

 Step Three: Gain Professional Experience (Two Years or More)

-Interested in healthcare project management but unsure if it is the right career choice?
+Are you interested in healthcare project management but unsure if it is the right career choice?
 Starting out in an entry-level job is an ideal way to explore the ins and outs of a specific field.
-After gaining a few years of professional experience, one can decide if staying or pivoting onto a different career path would be the best choice depending on career goals, interests, and personal strengths.
+After gaining a few years of professional experience, depending on career goals, interests, and personal strengths, one can decide if staying or pivoting onto a different career path would be the best choice.

 Step Four: Get Project Management Certification (Optional, Timeline Varies)